Living, Mexico Essentials

 House and home

-If you own a home in Mexico, you’ll need to talk to your local contact or agent about ‘reopening’ the property for your return if it has been left vacant in your absence.
-(As we remark in our free eBook guide to home security, it’s not advisable to leave your property unattended for months.)
+As we remark in our guides to home maintenance and security, it’s not advisable to leave your property unattended for months.
 If it has been rented out, you’ll need to liaise with your agent or the tenants to organize the checkout and hand-back, review of the property’s condition, and return of the deposit, etc.

 If you rent a home while you’re in Mexico, you’ll need to liaise with the owner or the owner’s agent you are dealing with about arrangements for you to take possession of the property during the lease period.
+And it’s also important to know who is renting your home while you’re away.

 Health matters